atomikui/atomikui-core/src/templates/Grid.md

-The React Component Library recommends [React Flexbox Grid](http://roylee0704.github.io/react-flexbox-grid/) to handle layputs requiring a grid.
+Atomik UI recommends [React Flexbox Grid](http://roylee0704.github.io/react-flexbox-grid/) to handle layputs requiring a grid.
 It offers a variety of options and is inuitive for those with experience using grid systems.

 ```jsx
 import { Grid, Row, Col } from 'react-flexbox-grid';